-If you notice symptoms when your normal vet is closed, assuming it's not yet an emergency, isolate your guinea pig from her pals so the whole crew doesn't get sick.
-Putting your guinea pig in the bathroom while you take a steamy shower can help her breathe a little easier.
+If you notice URI symptoms when your regular vet is closed, assuming it's not yet an emergency-isolate your guinea pig from her pals.
+This prevents the whole herd from getting sick.
+Also, putting your guinea pig in the bathroom while you take a steamy shower can help her breathe a little easier.
 If she's starting to lose her appetite, start syringe feeding sooner rather than later to avoid complications with GI stasis.
 If there was ever a time for tempting treats to keep her alert and eating, this is it.
 Go ahead, break out the dill.

 Need Tempting Treats?